-- increasing market access e.g. by cutting tariffs - reducing export subsidies that result in unfair competion with non-subsidised agricultural exports or domestic agricultural products - reducing subisidies to domestic farmers ("domestic support"), which resulted in distorting trade and competing unfairly against producers that did not receive domestic subsidies. - In addition, the AoA took to a limited extend special & differential treatment for developing countries into consideration, as well as "non-trade" concerns such as food security and the environment.
+increasing market access e.g. by cutting tariffs; reducing export subsidies that result in unfair competition with non-subsidised agricultural exports or domestic agricultural products; reducing subsidies to domestic farmers ("domestic support"), which result in distorting trade and unfair competition against producers that do not receive domestic subsidies.

+In addition, the AoA took to a limited extend special & differential treatment for developing countries into consideration, as well as "non-trade" concerns such as food security and the environment.